 Cruising, even facing the small swell is also a problem : the spray having very quickly made fully soak the front deck where we had established our base camp.
 Fortunately, on the one hand the M200 is IP43 (water resistant to a certain extent), the same for the new TB-50 batteries, but we also had plastic sheets for the navigation times between Frioul islands and Fos-sur-Mer, as well as waterproof pelicases.
 This did not prevent all of our equipment to have a very salty taste after these operations !

 As we can figure it, there is a lot of constraints, but in the end it is quite a positive balance for scientists who have been able to compare their results : those collected by drone with Aeromon device that cost less than 20,000 €, and with the ones collected on ground with a set of sensors worthing more a million euros.

-Aeromon was pleased to see that the data analyzed by its BH-12 device following the flights were reliable because they were very similar, and sometimes even identical, to those of the University of Gothenburg.
+Aeromon was pleased to see that the data analyzed by its BH-12 device following the flights were reliable because they were very similar, and sometimes even identical, to those of the swedish scientists.